nodeshift/nodejs-reference-architecture/docs/development/mono-repository.md

 # Mono-Repository (monorepo) Tooling and Guidance

 Working across multiple repositories for the same project and/or team is cumbersome and slows down developer velocity.
 A way to improve developer velocity for teams and projects is to leverage a mono-repository (monorepo).
 With a monorepo, teams will be able to maintain multiple packages in a singular repository without having to switch to different repositories to maintain other packages.
+A monorepo may not be only JavaScript, and can be a mixture of languages.
+For example, a monorepo can contain JavaScript, TypeScript, Golang, Python, etc. A monorepo could also be scoped per team or project, meaning any project could belong in a monorepo, or a monorepo could be exclusively scoped for a particular project.
+As an example, [babel][babel] is a monorepo for babel, whereas Google has an entire monorepo for the company.

-## Tooling
+## Recommended Packages

 To enable a mono-repository, we recommend leveraging [yarn workspaces][yarn-workspaces] or [npm workspaces][npm-workspaces].